NURS 4314-001 Care of the Adult I: Clinical Application

-Students are required to attend one 5-hour skills lab session prior to the first hospital rotation day.
-The course coordinator will email students their assigned skills lab session date and time no later than 2 weeks prior to the first day of the course.
+Students are required to attend one 8-hour skills lab session prior to the first hospital rotation day.
+The course coordinator will email students their assigned skills lab day no later than 2 weeks prior to the first day of the course.
 Refer to Canvas for additional information about the skills lab format, schedule, and related assignments.

 Weekly Clinical Assignments

 Students must demonstrate satisfactory progress throughout the course on weekly clinical assignments.
 Refer to the course Canvas page for additional information about these assignments.
 Clinical faculty will provide specific requirements and due dates to their assigned student groups.

 CELL PHONE POLICY

 - Respect for classroom and clinical communication processes are necessary for teaching and learning.

 - Silence mobile devices / cell phones in classrooms and clinical settings.